sebastiaanfranken/JSConsole/README.md

 name|default value|description
 ----|-------------|-----------
-element|`#messages`|The default DOM node to write the message buffer to, should be a valid DOM node that can be queried with `querySelector` consoleWrapper|`<ul>:messages</ul>`|Any HTML you would like to wrap all messages in.
+element|`#messages`|The default DOM node to write the message buffer to, should be a valid DOM node that can be queried with `querySelector` / `querySelectorAll` consoleWrapper|`<ul>:messages</ul>`|Any HTML you would like to wrap all messages in.
 Be carefull to keep the `:messages`, since that gets replaced later on with the messages messageWrapper|`<li>:message</li>`|Any HTML you would like to wrap the individual messages in.
 Be careful to keep the `:message`, since that gets replaced with the actual message